“10 Ways Being a Put-in-Bay Island Girl ruins you for Life” By Christine L. Ontko

 3. Put-in-Bay Island Fast Commutes -When I was a teacher on the island of Put-in-Bay, my commute to work was about 4 minutes by car.
-Even when I rode my bike, I would get there in 5 minutes.
+Even riding my bike, I would get there in 5 minutes.
 When I walked, about ten.
-During the summer Put-in-Bay Golf Cart season, the commutes do change a bit, but still our commutes anywhere to any of the islands is about ten minutes at the most.
-We can even do this commute in several ways: four-wheelers, bikes, boats, planes and golf-carts.
+During the summer Put-in-Bay Golf Cart season, the commutes do change a bit, but still, our commutes anywhere to any of the islands are about ten minutes at the most.
+We can even commute in several ways: four-wheelers, bikes, boats, planes, and golf carts.

-4. Put-in-Bay Island Stargazing- Since we don’t have tall skyscrapers or bright city lights to block the night sky, on a clear night, the stargazing is simply amazing from the islands.
+4. Put-in-Bay Island Stargazing- Since we don’t have tall skyscrapers or bright city lights to block the night sky, the stargazing is terrific from the islands on a clear night.
 (Especially from the deck of the apartment at Freshwater Retreat.)
-The turnaround spot at East Point of Put-in-Bay is also a great place to lie on the a hood of a car and enjoy Orion and all his friends.
+The turnaround spot at East Point of Put-in-Bay is also a great place to lie on the hood of a car and enjoy Orion and all his friends.
 Just look up…

-6. Put-in-Bay Island Sunsets- Speaking of those gorgeous sunrises, let’s not forget those amazing sunsets!
-When I lived on the West Shore at the home of pal Loren Dages, on Put-in-Bay, my daughters and I made it a point to cross the street and go down to the ramp to enjoy nightly sunsets.
-Each Put-in-Bay sunset was different from the other but all so beautiful nonetheless.
+6. Put-in-Bay Island Sunsets- Speaking of those gorgeous sunrises, let’s not forget those fantastic sunsets!
+When I lived on the West Shore at the home of pal Loren Dages, on Put-in-Bay, my daughters and I made it a point to cross the street and go down the ramp to enjoy nightly sunsets.
+Each Put-in-Bay sunset was different from the others but all so beautiful nonetheless.
 I even have a collection of framed photo sunsets from that short time we lived there.
 Ahh…